 Furthermore, you can buy your suit and trousers separately.
 This provides you the option of getting the sizes that best fit you as well as just purchasing separates.
 If you’re on a budget, they’re well worth checking out.

 Your first suit will probably be your only suit for a long time.
 It has to work for weddings, funerals, job interviews, dates, and other events.
 It needs to be worn in any season at any time of day or night.

 How Much Should My First Suit Cost?

-Chances are that you’re on the younger side of things, which means that your budget will be less than a guy who’s older and perhaps more well-established.
-Thankfully, this is okay!
-You can spend as little as $300 on a good-looking suit.
-Depending on the company and the season, you can have a made-to-measure suit created just for you for around $500!
+Chances are that you’re on the younger side of things, which means that your budget will be less than a guy who’s older and perhaps more financially secure.
+And that’s totally fine!

 What Color Should My First Suit Be?

 Your first suit should either be solid navy or solid charcoal grey.
 Charcoal may be the most versatile choice of the two.
 However, this poils down to personal preference.

-Either color serves as a tabula rasa in terms of outfit building, and both form the backbone of the capsule wardrobe.
-Both can be worn effortlessly with basically any color shirt, tie, pocket square, or other accessory.
+Either colour serves as a tabula rasa in terms of outfit building, and both form the backbone of the capsule wardrobe.
+Both can be worn effortlessly with basically any colour shirt, tie, pocket square, or other accessory.
 So, why do we advise grey over navy?

 Details Of Your First Suit

 Being the complex garments that they are, you need more information than just fabric colour to make an informed decision as to what your first suit will be.
 Below, we list out some of the main aesthetic details that your first suit should have.